sysgears/apollo-universal-starter-kit/docs/deployment.md

 yarn build
 ```

-2. Run the following command:
+2. Run the following command to publish your mobile app:

 ```bash
 yarn exp publish
 ```